admissions: Transfers & Visitors

-Students who have successfully completed at least one full year at an ABA-accredited law school may apply to transfer to GGU Law as a continuing student.
-Read more about transferring to another law school.
+Students who have successfully completed at least one academic year at an ABA- or CBA-accredited law school may apply to transfer to GGU Law as a continuing student.
+There is no application fee for transfer students.

 Applications for transfer students must include the following:

-Students offered admission may be eligible to receive credit for a maximum of 30 units for previous law school work for which a minimum grade of B- or equivalent was earned.
-It is the admitted student's responsibility to meet with the Director of Law Student Services prior to registration to schedule classes and complete enrollment.
-Contact Law Student Services at 415-442-6615.
+Students offered admission may be eligible to receive credit for a maximum of 43 units completed at an ABA-accredited law school, or 29 units completed at a CBA-accredited law school for which a minimum grade of C or equivalent was earned.
+GGU Law evaluates the quality of transfer units and determines the number of units that will transfer to GGU Law.
+Admitted transfer students are required to meet with Student Affairs prior to registration to schedule classes and complete enrollment.
+Contact Student Affairs at 415-442-6615.

-Applicants who have successfully completed at least one year of study at an ABA-accredited law school may apply to attend GGU Law as a visiting student.
+Applicants who have successfully completed at least one year of study at an ABA- or CBA-accredited law school may apply to attend GGU Law as a visiting student.
 A visiting student is defined as a student who wishes to attend GGU Law for one or more semesters, but expects to receive a degree from his or her original law school.
+There is no application fee for visiting students.

 Applications for visiting students must include the following:

-Students in good standing at an ABA-approved law school who wish to take six or fewer units at GGU Law do not need to apply for visiting status.
+Students in good standing at an ABA- or CBA-accredited law school who wish to take six or fewer units at GGU Law do not need to apply for visiting status.
+Read more about our visitor registration policies.

-Members of the bar, GGU Law alumni, graduates of other law schools and members of foreign bars may request to audit courses.
+Members of the bar, GGU Law alumni, graduates of other law schools, and members of foreign bars may request to audit courses.
+Read more about our non-degree candidate and auditor registration policies.

 Transfer and visiting applicants must submit applications via the electronic application available on the Law School Admission Council (LSAC) website.